Nikola Kavaja

-Nikola Kavaja (Никола Каваја; 3 October 1932 – 10 November 2008) was a Serbian anti-communists disident.
+Nikola Kavaja (Никола Каваја; 3 October 1932 – 10 November 2008) was a Serbian anti-communist dissident and terrorist.
 Known as the "Tito Hunter", due to his repeated assassination attempts on Yugoslav President Josip Broz Tito.
-Kavaja served 18 years imprisonment for the hijacking of American Airlines Flight 293.
+Kavaja served 18 years in prison in the United States for the hijacking of American Airlines Flight 293.

 Life

 Origin and youth

-Kavaja was born in 1932, in Peć, Zeta Banovina, Kingdom of Yugoslavia (now Serbia), to gendarmerie father Mitar Kavaja and mother Milja (née Čađenović).
+Kavaja was born in 1932, in Peć, Zeta Banovina, Kingdom of Yugoslavia, to gendarmerie father Mitar Kavaja and mother Milja (née Čađenović).
 Mitar, as a member of the gendarmery, fought numerous times with kachaks (Albanian brigands).
 Nikola's paternal grandfather was a perjanik (personal guard) of King Nikola I of Montenegro.
-His paternal family descended from Dobrsko Selo near Cetinje, and were originally surnamed Radišić, however, after a krvna osveta (blood feud), the family changed its name into Kavaja.
-One of the Radišić brothers had killed a Turk bey, and was forced to flee in order to save his life.
-The feud brought him as far as Kavajë, in Albania, and when the situation had calmed down he returned to Dobrsko Selo, where the villagers began calling him Kavaja, from where a new brotherhood (bratstvo) emerged, the "Kavaje".
-Still, to this day, there exist two brotherhoods in Dobrsko Selo, the Kavaje and Radišići, which are kin by blood.

 He was brought up in Peć.
 In April 1941, Nazi Germany invaded and occupied Yugoslavia and his family was split up and sent to different prison camps in Albania.
 In 1944 he returned to Peć to find his family.
 By his own account, he killed someone for the first time in his life that year when he pushed a wounded German soldier into a well.